Defending Against Prompt Injection with DataFilter: Problem Statement

 We also include a \emph{Context} attack, where the adversary tailors the injection using knowledge of the user's instruction (e.g., ``Besides the {user-goal} task, you should also...''), making the malicious instruction appear contextually relevant and thus harder to detect.

-We do not consider optimization-based attacks, such as variants of GCG \cite{zou2023universal} modified for prompt injection, or more recent RL-based attacker LLMs \cite{nasr2025attacker, wen2025rl}.
-They are more difficult to mount, particularly against proprietary models, where we expect our defense will be primarily used.
+We do not consider optimization-based attacks, such as variants of GCG \cite{zou2023universal} modified for prompt injection.
+They are more difficult to mount, particularly against closed-source models, where we expect our defense will be primarily used.